 After the class is over, wipe the rim and place the plastic cover on.
 My paints will last 2-3 months with this method.
 Any longer and the paint will begin to smell.

 Puck or Cake Tempera Paints

 Younger grades love working with cake tempera and the prep is so easy that I overlook the biggest drawback: a chalky finish.
 There isn’t much you can do about the finish but some teachers I know have applied a layer of gloss over top.
-Seems unnessessary when you could just use liquid tempera.
+Seem unnecessary when you could just use liquid tempera.

-Best paper for tempera paints (liquid and cake): Sulphite Drawing Paper.
-I like Tru-Ray.
+The best paper for tempera paints (liquid and cake): Sulphite Drawing Paper (I like Tru-Ray)